-- a) Prepare a report using the form C2-A-2 - Incident Follow-Up Report: Environmental Spill based on the information provided by the FOX-M LSS Manager's report (see 6.3.1.3).
+- a) Prepare a report using the form C2-A-2 - Incident Follow-Up Report: Environmental Spill based on the information provided by the LSS Manager's report (see 6.3.1.2 c).
 E-Mail report to addressee groups indicated on the form within 24 hours of notification.
-These groups include NWSO and Senior Manager of Planning and Design, as shown in Figure 2 -Spill reporting and response procedures. - b) Notify spill line as required5. - c) Maintain regular/daily contact with NWSO on spill status. - d) Notify the Transportation Programs Officer for spills on airport property at Hall Beach. - e) Notify DIAND/INAC Water Resource Inspector (the Nunavut Water Board representative) for spills at FOX-M.
+These groups include NWSO and Senior Manager of Planning and Design, as shown in Figure 2 -Spill Reporting and Response Procedure. - b) Notify spill line as required5. - c) Maintain regular/daily contact with NWSO on spill status. - d) Notify the Manager of Resource Conservation of Parks Canada's Western Artic Field Office for spills at BAR-B or BAR-1 (Ivvavik National Park) - e) Notify the Transportation Programs Officer for spills on airport property at Hall Beach or Cambridge Bay. - f) Notify DIAND Water Resource Inspector (the Nunavut Water Board representative) for spills at: CAM-M, CAM-3, FOX-M, FOX-3, DYE-M, and BAF-3. - g) Notify the respective Wing Environment Officer for spills at LSS-Inuvik and LSS-Iqaluit (Nasittuq will provide the initial notification.
+NWSO will retain any further communications with the Wing). - h) Notify the Wing Fire Hall and Environment Officer for spills at LSS-Goose Bay. - i) Notify Senior Director - 21 Squadron and 22 Wing Environment Officer for spills at NWSSC and SRD.
+(Nasittuq will provide the initial notification.
+NWSO will conduct any further communications with the Wing and will retain the authority to decide if a Significant Incident Report will be filed). - j) Notify the Chief and Council of the Nipissing First Nation Reserve, and the INAC Environmental Unit Regional Manager (or alternate) for spills at the SRD. - k) Notify the North Bay Fire Department for spills at NWSSC.